polymath-ai/polymath-ai/README.md

 - `--input`: a type of input (e.g. medium)
 - `--output`: a type of output (e.g. pinecone)

+When arguments aren't given, we will prompt the user for them.

 Commands that we do ✅, and will ❌, support:

 ### Set the config to be used ❌